OnroerendErfgoed/oeblog/posts/2019/vioe-hypermedia-api.rst

 Quite common in JSON-LD would be to assign a type to the resource we're talking about.
 We might know this record comes from the image database, but it's currently not reflected in our data.
 Once we add data from the inventory we might not be able to tell the difference anymore.
-In JSON-LD we would add an `@type` key and set it to the URI of a class from an RDF vocabulary like this:
+In JSON-LD we can add a `@type` key to make this explicit.
+We set it to the URI of a class from an RDF vocabulary like this:

 .. code-block:: json-ld